Employer Guide · Work Permits

 Standard Route

 The standard long-term permit for non-EU nationals to live and work in Cyprus.
 The employer applies on the employee's behalf.
-Requires a valid job offer of minimum 6 months and typically a labour market test to demonstrate no suitable local candidate is available.
+Requires a valid job offer of minimum 6 months and typically a labour market test to show no suitable local candidate is available.

 • Duration: up to 3 years, renewable